Anaminus/rbxlaunch/README.md

 rbxlaunch is run from a shell.

 ```
-rbxlaunch -id PLACEID [ -u USERNAME [ -p PASSWORD ] ]
+rbxlaunch -id PLACEID [ -u USERNAME ]
 ```

 The following options are available:

+- `-id`: ID of place to join.
 - `-u`: Username to log in with.

-- `-p`: Password to log in with.
-- `-id`: ID of place to join.
+Specifying a username prompts you to enter the password of your Roblox user account.
+This is required in order to join the game as a user.

-If both the username and password are unspecified, then you will join the game as a guest.
+If the username is not specified, then you will join the game as a guest.

 ## Examples

 Login and enter game:

 ```
-rbxlaunch -id 1818 -u AzureDiamond -p hunter2
+rbxlaunch -id 1818 -u Shedletsky
+(prompts for password)
 ```

-Enter game as guest:
+Enter game as a guest:

 ```
 rbxlaunch -id 1818